 Other income (expense), net is related primarily to the change in value of the preferred stock liability associated with our obligation to issue additional shares of Series B and Series C convertible preferred stock.
 In June 2010, we entered into a tranched Series B convertible preferred stock purchase agreement.
-In November 2012, we entered into a tranched Series C convertible preferred stock purchase agreement.
-In connection with the initial closing of each of these agreements, we agreed to issue to the purchasers, and the purchasers agreed to purchase, additional shares of the Series B and Series C convertible preferred stock within a specified timeframe.
+In November 2012, we entered into a tranched Series C convertible preferred stock purchase agreements, we agreed to issue to the purchasers, and the purchasers agreed to purchase, additional shares of the Series B and Series C convertible preferred stock within a specified timeframe.
+We determined that the liability to issue additional Series B and Series C convertible preferred stock within a specified timeframe.
 We determined that the liability to issue additional Series B and Series C convertible preferred stock at a future date was a freestanding instrument that should be accounted for as a liability.
 Accordingly, we recorded a liability related to this instrument at the time of each initial close in June 2010 and November 2012 and remeasure the liabilities at each reporting period with the corresponding gain or loss from the adjustment recorded as other income (expense), net.
 The Series B liability expired in July 2011.
 The Series C liability expired in June 2013.